JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 !!! warning
     The information about the maximum order considered is displayed using a big-𝒪 notation.
-    The convention followed when different orders are combined, or when certain functions are used that in a way reduce the order (like [`differentiate`](@ref)) is to be consistent with the mathematics and the big-𝒪 notation, i.e., to propagate the lowest order.
+    The convention followed when different orders are combined, and when certain functions are used in a way that they reduce the order (like [`differentiate`](@ref)), is to be consistent with the mathematics and the big-𝒪 notation, i.e., to propagate the lowest order.

 In some cases, it is desirable to not display the big-𝒪 notation.
 The function [`displayBigO`](@ref)